IB-Tool/ib-tool/README.md

 - msvcrt
 - re

-The script also uses the following standard module:
+The script also uses the following standard modules:

 - os
 - time
 - datetime
 - operator

-### Installing
+## 2. Installing

 The tool consists of three independent scripts: